Abegweit is composed of Morell, Rocky Point, and Scotchfort reserves.

 - Registered Females Living Off-Reserve – 84

-From August 8, 2015 to August 7, 2019 the chief of the reserve is Brian Francis.
+From August 8, 2015 to August 7, 2019 the chief of the reserve was to have been Brian Francis.
+However, Chief Francis was named to the Senate in October of 2018.
+An update will be posted as soon a new chief takes office.
 The band councillors are:

 Council of Abegweit Band